MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

 management features of Project Accounting, and how it integrates with the Microsoft Dynamics GP system.

-To make best use of Project Accounting, you should be familiar with systemwide features described in the System User’s Guide, the System Setup Guide, and the System Administrator’s Guide.
-Choose **Help \> Printable Manuals** for more information.

 You might also need to be familiar with features described in General Ledger, Bank Reconciliation, Multicurrency Management, Purchase Order Processing, Purchase